plan-net-technology/flutter-plugin-anyline-meter-reading/README.md

 # Flutter Anyline plugin
-This is developed for the EWI Flutter project.
+This plugin allows to use the Anyline meter reading functionality whithin a Flutter project.
-The plugin will be used whithin the Flutter Dart code so that at some point the app can get meter values from the device camera feed.
+The plugin uses natively the iOS and Android Anyline SDKs (more info on the Anyline SDKs can be found here: https://documentation.anyline.com).

 Requirements:
-* Flutter version 1.9.1+hotfix.5
+* Flutter version 1.12.13+hotfix.5
-* Dart version 2.5.0
+* Dart version 2.7.0
-* Android Studio 3.5.1 (Build #AI-191.8026.42.35.5900203)
+* Android Studio 3.5.3 (Build #AI-191.8026.42.35.6010548, built on November 15, 2019)
-* Xcode 11+
+* Xcode Version 11.3.1 (11C504)
-* CocoaPods 1.8.3+
+* CocoaPods 1.8.1+

 **Integration**